johertrich/simple_torch_NFFT/readme.md

 This repository contains a very simple implementation of the non-equispaced fast Fourier transform (NFFT) implemented directly in PyTorch.
 It runs on a GPU, supports autograd and vectorization.
 In contrast to other NFFT libraries there are almost no precomputations.
-Only the Fourier coefficients of the window functions are computed during initialization of the initialization of the NFFT object.
+Only the Fourier coefficients of the window functions are computed during initialization of the NFFT object.

 ## Comments towards the State of Implementation